Print Edition - 2019-04-11 | Health and Living

 What is the government’s response?

 The Ministry of Health and Population has been saying that both the demands and protests of the agitating doctors are illegal.
-They have also been warning of legal action against protesting doctors if they refuse to return to services immediately.
+They have also warned of legal action against protesting doctors if they refuse to return to services immediately.
 Health Minister Yadav has said that the ongoing protest is against the spirit of federalism.

 Is there a way out?